hkhanna/django-stripe-billing/README.md

   - `current_plan` the the instance of the Customer's Plan. `current_plan.name` and `current_plan.display_price` are useful if you want to display those things to the user.
   - `stripe_session_type` is either `checkout` or `portal` or None (if it's not showing a Stripe url at all).
   - `paid_plan_id` is the pk of the first Paid Plan found in the database.
 It's only available if the user can sign up for a new paid plan.
-- Look at the example app for more details on how to use it.

 ### Things to Know
 - The app should automatically create a Default Free plan during installation.